 Membership in Domain Admins, or equivalent, is the minimum requirement to complete this procedure.

 In Getting Started and Standard Configuration, select RADIUS server for 802.1X Wireless or Wired Connections.
-The text and the links below the text change to reflect your selection.

 Click Configure 802.1X.
 The Configure 802.1X wizard opens.

 On the Select 802.1X Connections Type wizard page, in Type of 802.1X connections, select Secure Wired (Ethernet) Connections, and in Name, type a name for your policy, or leave the default name.
 Click Next.

 On the Specify 802.1X Switches wizard page, in RADIUS clients, all 802.1X switches and wireless access points (APs) that you have added as RADIUS clients in the NPS snap-in are shown.
 Do any of the following: